 The stock turn formula: cost of goods sold / average inventory.

-Having data on inventory turnover helps you evaluate your product and sales strategies so you can make better decisions when it comes to things like which products to stock and how to showcase them in the store.
+Having data on inventory turnover helps you evaluate your product and sales strategies to make better decisions when it comes to things like which products to stock and how to showcase them in the store.

 6. Sales per category/employee/department

 If possible, drill down on your sales per category, employee, and department.
 Doing this gives you a more specific view of what’s generating sales and what isn’t.

 Having insights into your top categories or departments might help you make decisions about purchasing and marketing.
 On the other hand, knowing who your top-performing associates are can help you better assign shifts or improve training.

 Knowing these formulas comes in handy, but to save more time, think about how you can automate gathering and analysing this information.